 Encoder-side LMCS parameter estimation

 A non-normative reference implementation is provided in the VTM encoder to estimate the LMCS model parameters.
-Because VTM anchors handle SDR, HDR PQ and HDR HLG differently, the reference algorithm in VTM166 is designed differently for SDR, HDR PQ and HDR HLG sequences.
+Because VTM anchors handle SDR, HDR PQ and HDR HLG differently, the reference algorithm in VTM is designed differently for SDR, HDR PQ and HDR HLG sequences.
 For SDR and HDR HLG sequences, the encoder algorithm is based on local luma variance and optimized for PSNR metrics.
 For HDR PQ sequences, the encoder algorithm is based on luma values and optimized for wPSNR (weighted PSNR) metrics.

 LMCS parameter estimation for SDR

-The basic idea of the VTM166 reference implementation for SDR is to assign pieces with more codewords to those dynamic range segments that have lower than average variance, and to assign fewer codewords to those dynamic range segments that have higher than average variance.
+The basic idea of the VTM reference implementation for SDR is to assign pieces with more codewords to those dynamic range segments that have lower than average variance, and to assign fewer codewords to those dynamic range segments that have higher than average variance.
 In this way, smooth areas of the picture will be coded with more codewords than average, and vice versa.
-For SDR, VTM1616 provides a reference algorithm and also configurable LMCS parameters for user tuning.
+For SDR, VTM provides a reference algorithm and also configurable LMCS parameters for user tuning.

 For SDR test sequences, the reference algorithm performs the following signal analysis: